eclipse-sumo/sumo/docs/web/docs/Simulation/Bicycles.md

 - jmSigmaMinor = 0. (no imperfection while passing a minor link)
 - jmStoplineGap = 0.5 (Stopping distance in front of prioritary / TL-controlled stop line)

+### Speed limits

+Bicycles are usually not limited by the road speed limit but rather by individual preferences.
+This cannot easily be modelled by vType attribute `maxSpeed` because it is not subject the the randomly chosen personal `speedFactor` (unless `carFollowModel="KraussPS"` is set).
+Instead, bicycle speed is limited by `desiredMaxSpeed` (multiplied by the individual speedFactor).
+For this reason, the `desiredMaxSpeed < maxSpeed` by default.

+To model the effect of slopes on bicycle speed (only with `carFollowModel="KraussPS"`), it is necessary that the `desiredMaxSpeed` is above the "power limit" (`maxSpeed`).
+The slope-dependent speed is scaled according to `maxSpeed * speedFactor` which results in the follow behavior:

+- vehicles going uphill are slowed down to below `maxSpeed * speedFactor`
+- vehicles on level ground can go up to speed `maxSpeed * speedFactor`
+- vehicles going downhill may exceed `maxSpeed * speedFactor` and reach a speed up to `desiredMaxSpeed * speedFactor`

 ### Problems and workarounds

 - No bi-directional movements on bicycle lanes